GeorgKullgren/evil_corp/README.md

 # evil_corp

-A Clojure library designed to ... well, that part is up to you.
+A Clojure implementation based on a Kata by Gianfranco Alonghi

 ## Usage